learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 };
 ```

-Note that because the action creator is no longer defined inside our `App` component, we will now need to pass the todo as an argument to `addTodo`.

-To get everything hooked up, let's add the appropriate import to `App.js`:
+To get everything hooked up, let's import our action creator into `App.js`:

 ```javascript
 import { addTodo } from  './actions/todos';